2022 United States House of Representatives elections in Tennessee: Results

+Despite Green's comfortable win, with only 60% of the vote received, this was the worst he had performed since his 2018 election.
+This was the result of gerrymandering, where the new district included part of Davidson County.

+By county

 District 8

 The 8th district encompasses rural West Tennessee as well as taking in the eastern suburbs of Memphis, including Bartlett, Lakeland, Germantown, and Collierville, as well as the cities of Jackson, Paris, and Dyersburg.
 After redistricting, it absorbed much of the 7th district's Western state territory.
-The incumbent is Republican David Kustoff, who was re-elected with 68.5% of the vote in 2020 and re-elected in 2022.
+The incumbent was Republican David Kustoff, who was re-elected with 68.5% of the vote in 2020 and re-elected in 2022.